nanos-world/docs/scripting/classes/StaticMesh.rst

   * -
     -
-    - SetDefaultMaterial()
+    - SetDefaultMaterial(:term:`number` material_type = 1)
-    - Replaces all materials of this actor with a nanos basic material with comon parameters available
+    - Replaces all materials of this actor with a nanos basic material with comon parameters available (1 - Masked, 2 - Translucent)

   * -
     -